obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Dependencies Samples.md

 - [ ] #task Proofread and edit 🆔 5ti6bf ⛔️ 0wigip
 - [ ] #task Publish the article ⛔️ 5ti6bf

+## Hyphens and underscores allowed

+- [ ] #task A task with ID with underscore and hyphen 🆔 Is-A-Valid_ID
+- [ ] #task A task that depends on task with ID with underscore and hyphen ⛔️ Is-A-Valid_ID

 ## Multiple dependencies

 - [ ] #task Invite the guests 🆔 iv0euw